One of the top betting software options available, Gruss Betting Assistant continues to be a powerful tool for Betfair traders.

 Also; without the ladder interface, it’s very difficult to get a clear picture of the market.
 For example; you might see that there is a lot of money waiting to be matched at a key price on the ladder that is too far away from the last traded price to be shown on the website.
 This could change the price action if you weren’t expecting resistance in the market at that point.

 Whilst trading software doesn’t make you a better trader, it can help improve your efficiency.
-You’ll be able to access market information easier and place orders quicker than you would be able to without any software.
+You’ll be able to access market information more easily and place orders quicker than you would be able to without any software.

 Software such as Gruss is probably less important for people who are placing simple, back or lay bets.
 The software is designed primarily for traders who need to enter or exit positions in the market quickly.
 Which is why it was so popular with in-running punters when first released.
 Unfortunately, Gruss isn’t as heavily marketed as others software so many new traders don’t find it.
 It’s a shame because it’s a good trading app.